HectorCorbellini/codeTransformer/README.md

 - Results display and clipboard operations
 - AI platform integration

-#### DirectoryProcessor
+#### DirectoryProcessorService
-Handles the recursive processing of directories, including:
+Interface and implementation that handle the recursive processing of directories, including:
 - File type detection and filtering
 - Content extraction
 - Output formatting
+- Error handling and validation

 #### AIPlatformURLs
 Utility class for generating URLs for various AI platforms.